Pammy737/Blog/README.md

 # The Blog

-A simple blog that allows admin to create, edit, and delete posts ; and enable users to comment on posts after logging in.
+A simple blog that allows the admin to create, edit, and delete posts; and enables users to comment on posts after logging in.

 ## Table of Contents